sunfounder/euler-kit/docs/source/introduction_to_raspberry_pi_pico.rst

 The Raspberry Pi Pico is a microcontroller board based on the Raspberry Pi RP2040 microcontroller chip.

-Whether you want to learn the MicroPython programming language, take the first step in physical computing, or want to build a hardware project, Raspberry Pi Pico – and its amazing community – will support you every step of the way.
+With Raspberry Pi Pico, you can learn MicroPython programming, take your first step into physical computing, or build a hardware project.
+This amazing community - will support you every step of the way.
 In the project, it can control anything, from LEDs and buttons to sensors, motors, and even other microcontrollers.

 Features
 --------------